Shylock-Hg/Deep-Into-RocksDB/source/SSTable-format.rst

 SSTable format
 ===============

-| The full name of SSTable is `Sorted Static Table` which the basic file to
+| The full name of SSTable is `Static Sorted Table` which the basic file to
  store the data in RocksDB.

 Some Basic Structure